dmitryduev/sserv-njs/readme.md

-## System monitoring interface with node.js/socket.io-based back-end and bootstrap v4-based front-end for Robo-AO.
+### System monitoring interface with node.js/socket.io-based back-end and bootstrap v4-based front-end for Robo-AO.

-Here's how to deploy it:
+#### Deployment

 - Install node.js and npm if not in the system.
 The code now uses socket.io v2, which in turn requires a fairly recent version of node.js (>4).
-In case that is not available on your system with the package manager, install node.js manually.
+In case that is not available on your system with the default package manager, install node.js manually.
 For example, on Fedora 21:
 ```bash
 # remove old nodejs version: